 For example, I’d rather have:

-Any of the top-20 Quarterbacks before I draft a Kicker.
+Any of the top-25 Quarterbacks before I draft a Kicker.

-Any of the top-70 Running Backs before I draft a Kicker.
+Any of the top-75 Running Backs before I draft a Kicker.

-Any of the top-85 Wide Receivers before I draft a Kicker.
+Any of the top-100 Wide Receivers before I draft a Kicker.

-Any of the top-15 Tight Ends before I draft a Kicker.
+Any of the top-20 Tight Ends before I draft a Kicker.

 Any Dome, Except For Bio-Dome: Remember, Kickers, even the elite ones, are hard to predict, as their production relies heavily on the team around them, and the environment in which they are doing their kicking.
 When targeting, my process goes like this:

 Does the Kicker’s team play in a dome?
-(Or, to a certain extent, a ‘good-weather’ city.)
+(Or, to a certain extent, a “good weather” city.)
 It’s easy, the less weather plays a part in the game, the more opportunities that Kicker will receive to make an impact.
-Adam Vinatieri, Nick Novak, and Dan Bailey all work here.
+Adam Vinatieri, Josh Lambo, and Dan Bailey all work here.

 Does the Kicker’s team have an elite defense?
 In most cases (you would hope), coaches are aware of what type of team they have and are more likely to go field-goals when the option exists.
 Steven Hauschka, and to a lesser extent, Mike Nugent are those guys.

 Does the Kicker’s team have a so-so offense?
 The teams that immediately come to mind are the New York Jets and the New York Jets.
 Also, probably the Bills.
 Because they’re the Bills.
 (Though, I do accept they have inproved everywhere.
 Except quarterback.
 I think you need one of those.)
 Here, you’re targeting from teams that struggle to score points, and usually use their kicker as their primary scoring option.
-Dan Carpenter, Sebastian Janikowski, and Nick Folk are all good options.
+Chandler Catanzaro, Dan Carpenter, and Brandon McManus (iffy, but I’ll allow it) are all good options.

 In The End, Does It Matter?: Eh, not really.
 I mean, it does matter, but not enough to concern yourself with any of this.
 So why did you just read this?
 Because I’m good looking with a robust head of hair.
 And friends, that’s reason enough if you ask me.